-What materials are carrier bags made from?
+What are carrier bags made from?

 How are carrier bags made?

-Once flattened, the plastic is cut to the desired length of the manufacturer – again, this varies depending on the bag being created.
+- Once flattened, the plastic is cut to the desired length of the manufacturer.
+Again, this varies depending on the bag being created.

-The bag is then run through another machine, which creates the typical bag shape – before the top of the bag is pierced to make the handles.
+- The bag is then run through another machine, which creates the typical bag shape – before the top of the bag is pierced to make the handles.
 The bag is then sealed ready for use.

-How should you dispose of carrier bags?
+How do you dispose of old carrier bags?

-If plastic carrier bags end up on a landfill site, it’s estimated they can take upwards of 1,000 years to break down – however, even after this time, they do not degrade completely.
+If plastic carrier bags are put in a general waste bin and end up on a landfill site, it’s estimated they can take upwards of 1,000 years to break down – even after this time, they do not degrade completely.
 Instead, plastic carrier bags photo-degrade, which means they turn into microplastics that contribute significantly to pollution.

 What are some eco-friendly alternatives to carrier bags?

-In 2015, the UK government aimed to cut down on single-use carrier bags by introducing a 5 pence charge per bag.
-This scheme aimed to encourage users to reuse bags or bring alternatives from home – and has proven to be very successful.
-For example, according to a recent BBC report, the average adult now buys just four single-use carrier bags a year – compared to approximately 140 before the scheme was introduced.
-Thankfully, there are various alternatives to carrier bags:
+From May 2021, the UK government increased the amount retailers must charge customers to 10p for single-use carrier bags.
+This scheme aims to encourage reuse of bags and it’s proven to be successful.
+According to a recent BBC report, the average adult now buys just four single-use carrier bags a year – compared to approximately 140 before the scheme was introduced.

-Bags for life (designed for long-term use)
+- Bags for life (designed for long-term use)

-Tote or fabric bags
+- Tote or fabric bags